 \section{Introduction}

 A long-standing challenge in ubiquitous computing is to develop smart spaces that can \emph{creatively infer and respond to the goals of users}.
-A person who speaks conversationally to a smart home interface like Alexa---e.g., asking it to ``make the living room cozy''---quickly discovers that these systems struggle with the ambiguity of everyday human interactions~\cite{kim2021exploring, pradhan2020use, cowan2017can, luger2016like}.
-When people interact with one another, the fluidity of natural language is less of a problem.
-If a person asks us to ``make the living room cozy'', we can easily relate the concept of ``coziness'' to different qualities of the environment: the temperature, the lighting, the music, etc. The right response varies based on the space, the parameters the space provides, and individual preferences~\cite{reisinger2022user, jeong2010smart}.
-If the lights in a home are on a dimmer switch, we might use it to dim them for a cozier atmosphere; in a different home with lamps in lieu of dimmer switches, we might turn off the bright overhead lights and turn on the lamps instead.
-If a speaker is available, we may play some music we find calming.
-Generally speaking, humans are quite good at making quick semantic leaps from abstract concepts like ``cozy'' to discrete actions.
+A person who speaks conversationally to a smart home interface like Alexa---e.g., asking it to ``make the living room cozy''---quickly discovers that these systems struggle to relate everyday human situations to appropriate smart home actions~\cite{kim2021exploring, pradhan2020use, cowan2017can, luger2016like}.
+When people interact with one another, unconstrained natural language is less of a problem.
+If a person asks us to ``make the living room cozy'', we relate the concept of ``coziness'' to qualities of the environment: temperature, lighting, music, etc. The right response varies based on the space, the parameters the space provides, and individual preferences~\cite{reisinger2022user, jeong2010smart}.
+Generally speaking, humans are good at making quick semantic leaps from abstract concepts like ``cozy'' to specific actions to take on the available devices.
 The systems that drive modern-day smart homes unfortunately lack this ability.

-When users discover the limits of home assistants' reasoning, they turn to the burdensome practice of manually installing smart home routines.
+When users discover the limits of home assistants' reasoning, they must manually install smart home routines.
 These tools (e.g., ``If This Then That'' (IFTTT)~\cite{ifttt2023}) provide a way to imbue the modern smart home with the \emph{illusion} of intelligence, though the true source of intelligence in this case is still the \emph{user} who conjures it.
-If someone wants to tell Alexa ``it's party time'' in order to trigger a lighting scheme and stereo configuration, they use IFTTT to hard-code the action.
-The smart home is not capable of making the conceptual leap from ``party'' to ``set the lights to a festive color and turn on the stereo to a party playlist'', so the user does it instead.
-By a recent count, around 3,000 smart home routines from IFTTT have been installed a total of nearly 2 million times~\cite{yu2021analysis}, which implies that \emph{users have many goals that are not achieved by current systems without manual intervention.} Users must ultimately adapt their mental model to the system's limitations, rather than the system intuitively supporting the user~\cite{upadhyay2023studying, clark2017devices}.
+If someone wants to tell Alexa ``it's party time'' in order to trigger a lighting scheme and stereo configuration, they must use IFTTT to hard-code the action.
+By a recent count, around 3,000 smart home routines from IFTTT have been installed a total of nearly 2 million times~\cite{yu2021analysis}, which implies that \emph{users have many goals that are not achieved by current systems without manual intervention.} Users must adapt their mental model to the system's limitations, rather than the system intuitively supporting the user~\cite{upadhyay2023studying, clark2017devices}.